 Methods Courses: These 2000-level courses are appropriate for all physical sciences majors and develop essential skills for upper-division courses and research.
 These courses are recommended to all our majors and are open to non-majors with sufficient preparation by instructor approval.
 These methods courses include Mathematical Methods in Physical Sciences (YSC2205; fulfills the major’s math requirement), Experimental Methods in Physical Sciences (YSC2246; fulfills the major’s lab requirement), and Computational Methods in Physical Sciences (YSC2237).
 At least two of these courses will be offered every year.

 Core Topical Courses: These 2000/3000-level courses are essential courses to ensure our students have the necessary background in chemistry or physics.
 Some of these courses fulfill major requirements and some are necessary for students to attend graduate programs.
-These courses include Classical Mechanics (YSC2203; fulfills a major requirement), Accelerated Organic Chemistry (YSC2224; fulfills a major requirement), Organic Chemistry Lab (YSC2222; co-enrollment with YSC2224 strongly recommended), Physical Chemistry (YSC2225), Introduction to Quantum Mechanics (YSC3210), Introduction to Electrodynamics (YSC3211), and Statistical Thermodynamics (YSC3224; required).
+These courses include Classical Mechanics (YSC2203; fulfills a major requirement), Accelerated Organic Chemistry (YSC2224; fulfills a major requirement), Organic Chemistry Lab (YSC2222; co-enrollment with YSC2224 strongly recommended), Physical Chemistry (YSC2225), Analytical Chemistry with Laboratory (YSC2248), Introduction to Quantum Mechanics (YSC3210), Introduction to Electrodynamics (YSC3211), and Statistical Thermodynamics (YSC3224; required).
 These courses will be offered every year.

 Upper-division Electives: These 3000/4000-level courses are only suitable for our upper-division majors once they have taken most of the core topical courses.
 While these courses are not offered every year, they are rotated through on a regular basis with some flexibility based on demand.
-These courses include Modern Astrophysics (YSC3246), Organometallic Chemistry (YSC4205), Solid State Physics (YSC4207), Theory of Quantum Information and Computing (YSC4214), Advanced Polymer Chemistry (YSC4218), Advanced Organic Chemistry (YSC4219), Advanced Quantum Mechanics (YSC4221), Chaos Theory (YSC4222), and Physics in Curved Spacetime (YSC4223).
+These courses include Modern Astrophysics (YSC3246), Environmental Chemistry (YSC3259), Organometallic Chemistry (YSC4205), Solid State Physics (YSC4207), Theory of Quantum Information and Computing (YSC4214), Advanced Polymer Chemistry (YSC4218), Advanced Organic Chemistry (YSC4219), Advanced Quantum Mechanics (YSC4221), Chaos Theory (YSC4222), and Physics in Curved Spacetime (YSC4223).

-Final Year Capstone and Research Seminar: Student in their final year required to complete a capstone experience that includes a piece of original research conducted under the close supervision of a faculty member.
+Final Year Capstone and Research Seminar: Students in their final year required to complete a capstone experience that includes a piece of original research conducted under the close supervision of a faculty member.
 The Physical Sciences Capstone Project (YSC4101) is equivalent to 5MCs and must be taken in both semesters of students’ final year.
-Students in their final year must also enroll in the Physical Sciences Research Seminar (YSC4209) in both semesters, worth 2MCs per semester.
+Students in their final year must also enrol in the Physical Sciences Research Seminar (YSC4209) in both semesters, worth 2.5MCs per semester.
 In this course, students practice their science communication skills, begin the background literature search for their capstone, receive advice on applications to PhD programs and job searches in industry, and are exposed to research and job opportunities outside Yale-NUS via guest speakers.